alexkeramidas/zend-framework-1-oauth-2-library/README.md

 1) Add the latest Zend Framework and the Chrisweb library to the library directory.

-2) Setup an Apache vhost for the example:
+2) Setup an Apache vhost for the localhost example (or another example domain):

 apache vhost.conf

 ```
-NameVirtualHost *:80

-NameVirtualHost *:8000

 <VirtualHost *:80 *:8000>

-    ServerName www.authentiqclient.dev
     DocumentRoot /path/to/examples/authentiqclient/public
     ErrorLog "logs/authentiqclient-error.log"
     CustomLog "logs/authentiqclient-access.log" combined